raymondworkshop/raymondworkshop.github.io/_posts/2020-04-06-programming-languages.md

 #### Python Data Model -> A Framework/API for core language constructs

-Python interpreter invokes special methods to perform basic object operations.
+We can leverage the Python Data Model to build new classes.

 By using and implementing **special methods of Python Data Model** in your objects, your objects can **behave like the built-in types**, enabling the expressive coding style **Pythonic**.